BestTimesToVisit.com Logo

 food

-Embrace the 'menú del día' for lunch.
-Many restaurants offer a fantastic three-course meal with wine or water for a fixed price (often €10-€15) on weekdays.
-It's the best way to sample local cuisine like hearty stews or grilled meats without breaking the bank, and it's a true local experience.
+Embrace the 'menu del día' for lunch.
+Most local restaurants offer a fantastic three-course meal with wine or water for around €10-€15 on weekdays.
+It's the best way to sample regional specialties like 'trinxat' (cabbage and potato hash) or hearty stews without breaking the bank.

 packing